August Flower border

 • Stake plants that are prone to flopping;

-• Continue planting summer bedding in pots and borders, watering them regularly in order to help plants establish quickly;
+• Continue planting summer bedding in pots and borders, watering them regularly to help plants establish quickly;

 • Tie in new stems of climbing and rambling roses horizontally to supports, this will encourage more flowers;